PCodeXbro/QuantInternshipSearchSummer2024/Companies/Cubist Systematic Strategies.md

 ## Potential Challenges:

 ## Strategy:
 Attempted to email Nicole, email did not go through.
 Sent Nicole LinkedIn connection request.
-Nicole replied recommending to apply online, but is willing to answer questions.
+(7/11) Nicole replied recommending to apply online, but is willing to answer questions.
 Conversation in LinkedIn.

-Also messaging Lei Xu
+Also messaged Lei Xu on 7/16, no reply

 ## Application Status:
 Applied 7/12/23.